zowe/zowe-cli/docs/Early Access - Using Global Profile Configuration.md

 Issue the `zowe config secure` command to re-prompt for all secure fields when you want to update them (for example, when you want to change your username and password).

-To secure a specific field, use the command `zowe config set secure --<option-name>`.
-For example, you can issue `zowe config set secure --host`.
+To secure a specific field, use the command `zowe config set --secure <property-path>`.
+For example, you can issue `zowe config set --secure profiles.base.properties.password`.
 If you issue the command for an option that is already secure, the CLI re-prompts you to enter a new option value.

 Alternatively, you can use an editor to define options to the secure array in `zowe.config.json` manually.
 Any option that you define to there becomes secure/prompted-for.